Azure-Samples/prototype-active-directory-dotnet-web-ad-complex-org-utility/Docs/Help.md

 __Custom STS__

 The custom STS runs as a stand-alone web application.
-It leverages the .Net Framework Windows Identity Foundation SDK to enable it to perform as a custom STS.
+It leverages the .Net Framework Windows Identity Foundation SDK, implemented as an MVC application, to enable it to perform as a custom STS.
 It is designed to be configured as the federation endpoint for one or more secondary domains configured in the HQ AAD tenant.
-Each domain's federation config requires a unique IssuerUri, so the STS is designed to generate a different IssuerUri in the SAML token that's returned back to AAD, depending on the login identity of the user.
+Each domain's federation config requires a unique IssuerUri, so the
+STS is designed to generate a different IssuerUri in the SAML token that's returned back to AAD, depending on the login identity of the user.
 The format of the IssuerUri is configurable in the web.config - the default is:
 "http&#58;//[site FQDN]/sts/[AAD domain name for this location]/services/trust"